The Shaky State Of The Islamic State

 Obama's approach envisioned an Iraqi government and military that would own the fight against ISIS.
 Iraqis will play the lead role and that will give them the strength and credibility to take control after the fighting.

 The Iraqi government will have to rebuild cities, unify the country and guard against a return to sectarian feuds.
-Previous governments failed miserably, and this one might too, but at least there's broad agreement on the aim.
+Previous governments failed miserably, and this one might, too, but at least there's broad agreement on the aim.

 In Syria, the puzzle has many more pieces, and it's not clear if any of them fit together.